Categories

 If you're buying a new home and selling your current residence, you will still need to pay the Stamp Duty tax.

-If on the day you complete your new purchase, you haven't yet sold your current home, you DO still need to pay an additional 3% SDLT.
+If you haven't sold your current home by the day you complete your new purchase, you still need to pay an additional 5% SDLT.

-While you don’t need to pay the extra 3% surcharge if you’re moving house, you need to think about having the savings available to pay it in case your existing property doesn’t sell before your new purchase.
+While you don’t need to pay the extra 5% surcharge if you’re moving house, you need to consider having the savings available to pay it in case your existing property doesn’t sell before your new purchase.

 See similar: Spring Budget 2024: 5 Key Property Market Takeaways